 - Visitors who’ve engaged with retargeting video ads on Facebook

-The more granular you get with the behavior you target, the easier it is to serve up highly-personalized Facebook retargeting ads geared for conversion.
+The more granular you get with your target behavior, the easier it is to serve up highly-personalized Facebook retargeting ads geared for conversion.

 The people that engage with your Facebook retargeting ads are high-value consumers – that is, they are already warmed up and primed to buy.
-Sync up your leads from your Facebook retargeting ads with your CRM to continue to nurture buyers throughout the sales cycle and leverage your Facebook retargeting email list.
+So sync up your leads from your Facebook retargeting ads with your CRM to continue to nurture buyers throughout the sales cycle and leverage your Facebook retargeting email list.
+Use this guide to learn more about Facebook Lead Ads and some of its best practices.

-LeadsBridge uses powerful integrations and lead automation to bridge the gap between Facebook ads and sales funnels so you can create a fluid customer experience between your website and ad platforms.
+LeadsBridge uses powerful integrations and lead automation to employ Facebook retargeting automation and bridge the gap between Facebook ads and sales funnels to create a fluid customer experience between your website and ad platforms.

-If you’re keen to streamline your advertising activity and create the best Facebook retargeting strategy, you can integrate our marketing technology stack with Facebook ads to build out trigger-based campaigns on Facebook and other social media channels.
+If you’re keen to streamline your advertising activity and create the best Facebook retargeting strategy, you can integrate your marketing technology stack with Facebook ads to build trigger-based campaigns on Facebook and other social media channels.

 With more than 370 out-of-the-box integrations available right now, you can easily connect your chosen software with Facebook to seamlessly sync data for your marketing workflows and leverage Facebook engagement retargeting.